rausland/hello-world/README.md

 # hello-world
 first repository
-just trying to lern how to use github
+just trying to learn how to use github